 In the recent years, an increased resistance of rectal flora to standard antimicrobial prophylaxis is associated with a rise of severe infectious complications and hospital readmission rate.

-unique prostate biopsy needle that delivers effective antibiotic combination directly to the prostate
+Solution is a unique prostate biopsy needles kit that delivers an effective antibiotic combination directly to the prostate

 Transrectal intraprostatic antibiotics injections have been studied until now only as method of treatment for prostatitis and chronic pelvic pain syndrome.
 In 2013 Issa et al. published the first focuses on the biopsy needle as a vector of TRUS-Bx related infections.
 Authors described a simple and effective method to reduce the risk of infection after prostate biopsy with formalin disinfection of the biopsy needle after each prostate biopsy core.
 They found an association between the use of this technique and lower incidence rate of urinary infection and sepsis.
 However, repeat formalin exposure during prostate biopsy may increase the risk of toxicity and adverse effects.
 DEBN is the first medical device which enable simultaneous organ-targeted delivery of antibiotics during prostate biopsy procedure.
 Novelty, inventive step and industrial applicability of DEBNs have been confirmed by a decision of European Patent Office.